 As a team, you will also prepare a brief creative presentation on your emotion to share with the class during our final two classes.
-All presentations must be pre-recorded and are due byWednesday March 20 at 12pm noon.
-Presentations do not need to follow a specific format -

-Creativity is key.
+All presentations must be pre-recorded and are due by Sunday March 24 at 5pm.
+Presentations do not need to follow a specific format - Creativity is key.
 Presentations will be graded as a group, so please prepare accordingly: Meet with your group early to discuss your plan for the presentation, divide the work load fairly and evenly, and hold each other accountable for the final product.
 More information about the presentations will be given closer to the due date.